Tufts Admissions

 Financial Aid Deadlines and Information

-Tufts offers need-based financial aid to eligible REAL students.
-Tufts meets 100% of demonstrated need for tuition of all students who are admitted to the REAL Program.
-Financial aid for housing costs is not available for REAL students.
-Students who are interested in applying for financial aid must submit:
+Tufts offers need-based financial aid to eligible REAL students and meets 100% of demonstrated need for all eligible students who are admitted to the REAL program.
+Students who are seeking financial aid must submit:

-• Student (and Spouse, if married) federal tax returns, signed, with all pages, schedules, and W-2’s submitted as available.
+• Student (and spouse, if married) 2023 federal tax returns, signed, with all pages, schedules, and W-2s, uploaded to College Board's Institutional Documentation Service (IDOC)

-There is no financial aid available for international students in the REAL program.
-If you have specific questions about financial aid at Tufts University, please contact the Financial Aid Office directly.
+There is no financial aid available for international citizens in the REAL program.
+If you have specific questions about financial aid at Tufts University, please contact Financial Services directly.

 Degree Requirements